0day-ci/linux/Documentation/usb/usbip_protocol.rst

 USB devices and the clients import them.
 The device driver for the exported USB device runs on the client machine.

+Initially the server may choose to export any of its available USB devices, based on the busid.
+The device will remain exported until it's unplugged or unbound from the usbip driver.
+It is also possible to persistently export devices on a given bus by monitor when they are plugged in.

 The client may ask for the list of the exported USB devices.
 To get the list the client opens a TCP/IP connection to the server, and sends an OP_REQ_DEVLIST packet on top of the TCP/IP connection (so the actual OP_REQ_DEVLIST may be sent